seanlowcy77/Simple-API-Creation/README.md

 ## 1. Introduction

 This code was made using Node, Express and Joi.
 It is my first go at creating a simple Get, Post, Put and Delete API.
+Note that Express uses the HTTP protocol.
 In the code, you can observe that there are originally 3 courses:

 ```
     { id: 1, name: "CS1010S" },